bluecatlabs/gateway-workflows/Community/dhcp_usage_monitor/README.md

 1. **Language**
    You can switch to a Japanese menu by doing the following.

-   1. Create _ja.txt_ in the BlueCat Gateway container.
-      `cd /portal/Administration/create_workflow/text/ cp en.txt ja.txt`
-   2. In the BlueCat Gateway web UI, go to Administration > Configurations > General Configuration.
+   - In the BlueCat Gateway web UI, go to Administration > Configurations > General Configuration.
       In General Configuration, select the _Customization_ tab.
       Under _Language:_ type in `ja` and save.
       ![screenshot](img/langauge_ja.jpg?raw=true 'langauge_ja')

-2. **Appearance**
-   This will make the base html menus a little bit wider.
-   1. Copy all files under the directory `additional/templates` to `/portal/templates` inside the Bluecat Gateway container.

 ## Author